A Simple and Accurate Network for Hydrogen and Carbon Chemistry in the ISM: Heating and Cooling Processes

-To calculate atomic line cooling, $\mr{C^+}$ and $\Ho$ (Lyman-$\alpha$) are considered as two-level systems; $\mr{C}$ and $\mr{O}$ as three-level systems.
-The calculation of level populations follows the standard procedure, including collisional excitation and de-excitation, photo-absorption, spontaneous and stimulated emission \citep[e.g.][]{Draine2011}.
+To calculate atomic line cooling, $\mr{C^+}$ and $\Ho$ (Ly$\alpha$) are considered as two-level systems, and $\mr{C}$ and $\mr{O}$ as three-level systems.
+The calculation of level populations follows the standard procedure, including collisional excitation and de-excitation, photoabsorption, and spontaneous and stimulated emission \citep[e.g.][]{Draine2011}.
 The species considered for collisional excitation and de-excitation are listed in Table \ref{table:thermo}.

-\subsubsection{$\CO$ rotational lines}
+\subsubsection{$\CO$ Rotational Lines}

 The $\CO$ rotational lines are often optically thick in regions where $\CO$ cooling is important.
 To calculate the cooling rate by $\CO$ rotational lines, we use the cooling functions in \citet{Omukai2010} (their Appendix C and Table B2).
 They use the large velocity gradient (LVG) approximation, similar to the approach by \citet{NK1993}.
 The cooling rate per $\Ho$ is given by